pkmn/engine/README.md

 Battles may be played out from any point but to freshly initialize a battle which is yet to start the turn count and active Pokémon should be zeroed out (driver code should handle this for you).
-Most driver code should also provide helpers to make initialize a battle convenient - check the respective documentation and examples for the bindings being used.
+Most driver code should also provide helpers to make initializing battle convenient - check the respective documentation and examples for the bindings being used.
 The engine's [protocol documentation](docs/PROTOCOL.md) goes into greater detail on the specifics of updates and the potential logs that may result.